What is Multivariate Testing?

 3. Set up the KPIs to monitor

-Once you have set the traffic allocation, you can create the goals to be measured during your test.
+Once you have allocated traffic to different variations, you can create the goals to be measured during the test.

 Again, this follows the same approach as for a classic test.
-You will find all available information on setting up your reporting tools and your goals in our article on this subject.
+You will find all available information on setting up your reporting tools and your goals here.

-You can then view all the combinations you are testing in simulation mode.
-This enables you to check you are happy with your choices and they work seamlessly before putting the test live online.
+You can check that you are happy with your choices and they work seamlessly before putting the test live online.

 5. Monitor the results

-You can therefore analyze, in detail, the level of impact each element has on your main KPIs, and ensure that you are making the best informed data-driven decisions when it comes to changing your page.
+From here, you can ensure that you are making the best informed data-driven decisions when it comes to changing your page.